Lucas-mother3/suckless-utils/README.md

 ````
 2. Clone this repository
 3. Change directory to what suckless software do you want to use
+4. Remove the `config.h` file, to make sure all patches are applied correctly
-4. Copy `make clean install` and paste it on your terminal
+5. Copy `make clean install` and paste it on your terminal
-5. Insert dwm, slstatus or st inside your `.xinitrc` using your favorite text editor (usually located in `/home/<username>/.xinitrc`)
+6. Insert dwm, slstatus and/or st inside your `.xinitrc` using your favorite text editor (usually located in `/home/<username>/.xinitrc`)
-6. Start it and done!
+7. Start it and done!

+## Patching even further

+Patching everything is as easy as downloading the diff file, use the `patch` command and apply changes.

+But, since this is a heavily patched version of everything, I wouldn't recommend patching even further unless if you know what you're doing.

 ## How the versioning system works